nspcc-dev/neofs-http-gw/README.md

 Or you can call `make` to build it from the cloned repository (the binary will end up in `bin/neofs-http-gw`).

+Or you can also use a [Docker
+image](https://hub.docker.com/r/nspccdev/neofs-http-gw) provided for released (and occasionaly unreleased) versions of gateway (`:latest` points to the latest stable release).

 ### Notable make targets

 ```